 What makes the journey by air good?
 Easy take-off, smooth flight, breathtaking view from the air.
 And soft landing with feeling safe and convenient.
-These final minutes of getting to your destination can become the icing on the cake, enhancing comfort and excitement of the flight, or vise versa, the dark spot crossing out all the amazement and positive moment if landing is hard and unpleasant, perhaps confusing or painful.
+These final minutes of getting to your destination can become the icing on the cake, enhancing comfort and excitement of the flight, or vice versa, the dark spot crossing out all the amazement and positive moment if the landing is hard and unpleasant, perhaps confusing or painful.
 Landing really does its job.

 Landing page for the shop selling organic products

 The aim of the presented landing page is to promote a shop of organic food.
-It is composed in several blocks presenting the name of the shop, products, highlighting some important aspects of service, call to actions and testimonials.
+It is composed of several blocks presenting the name of the shop, products, highlighting some important aspects of service, call to actions and testimonials.
 The designer sets the purpose to make it informative but not overloaded, appealing but not aggressive.
-So, all the visual accents, first of all key images of food selected carefully to immediately transfer the appropriate message to the user, support the basic theme.
-To make the experience more attractive and engaging, the process of scrolling the page was livened up with animation and the visual elements were selected to support the general theme and provide immediate visual perception of basic idea.
+So, all the visual accents, first of all, key images of food selected carefully to immediately transfer the appropriate message to the user, support the basic theme.
+To make the experience more attractive and engaging, the process of scrolling the page was livened up with animation and the visual elements were selected to support the general theme and provide the immediate visual perception of the basic idea.

 Landing page for a website providing services for everyday life

 Here is the landing page concept designed for a website of the agency that presents its services.
 The variety of provided services is echoed by the variety of colors used in the interface.
-The designer’s aim was to make it lively, vivid and attractive, creating catchy first impression and supporting positive user experience with engaging design solutions.
-Dynamic motion accents add much to the general stylistic solution whereas good combination of fonts with balanced contrast of layout elements create the field of good visual perception and enhance readability.
+The designer’s aim was to make it lively, vivid and attractive, creating the catchy first impression and supporting positive user experience with engaging design solutions.
+Dynamic motion accents add much to the general stylistic solution whereas a good combination of fonts with the balanced contrast of layout elements create the field of good visual perception and enhance readability.

 Landing page for museum exhibitions

 This example presents a landing page promoting art exhibitions.
 The idea behind it is to make this sort of promotion aesthetic and unobtrusive for the user as well as highly informative.
-The balance of minimalism and utility appealing is kept by means of style, color and motion.
+The balance of minimalism and utility appealing is kept by means of style, color, and motion.
 The minimalistic presentation still is highly informative and successfully uses the studies along eye-tracking for applying the most important layout elements in the zones of the highest usability.

-As we mentioned in the article devoted to benefits of dark background in UI, color of background can be not only the effective field of presentation but also the carrier of its own message.
+As we mentioned in the article devoted to benefits of the dark background in UI, a color of background can be not only the effective field of presentation but also the carrier of its own message.
 Dark colors are usually associated with elegance and mystery.
 Moreover, black is often associated with elegance, formality, prestige and power.
-That is, perhaps, one of the reasons why many powerful brands build their visual presentation around black-and-white scheme with dark dominating and light presenting and informing the recepient.
+That is, perhaps, one of the reasons why many powerful brands build their visual presentation around a black-and-white scheme with dark dominating and light presenting and informing the recipient.
 Playing out this aspect in interface design can provide additional support to other design solutions and general presentation of the product which we can definitely observed in the presented design concept.
 Dark background make the images of the exhibits look more deep and stylish while the readability doesn’t suffer being supported with the right choice of fonts.

 Landing page for a non-profit charity organization

 The provided example shows the design concept of a landing page for a non-profit organization accomplished.
 It uses considerable copy blocks and supporting visual elements to set the understanding of the club activity.
 Decision on the amount of copy used on the page should be the aspect of thorough research and testing as it directly and highly influences conversions.
-However, it doesn’t mean that every landing page should contain minimal number of words.
-If it presents a famous company product or service or informs about special offers, sometimes short and concentrated copy is enough to encourage users.
-However, if a new unknown product or service is presented, it is important to provide users with more information persuading them to follow call to action.
-So, in this case copy becomes a tool of engagement and informing as the service is not concentrated on the product that can become the primary visual accent, but with the activities that should be verbally described.
+However, it doesn’t mean that every landing page should contain the minimal number of words.
+If it presents a famous company product or service or informs about special offers, sometimes the short and concise copy is enough to encourage users.
+However, if a new unknown product or service is presented, it is important to provide users with more information persuading them to follow the call to action.
+So, in this case, copy becomes a tool of engagement and informing as the service is not concentrated on the product that can become the primary visual accent, but with the activities that should be verbally described.

 Landing page for a native Mac application

 Here is a landing page for SwiftyBeaver native Mac application whose target audience is developers.
-As we can see it is designed in minimalistic manner and concentrates users’ attention on short copy about the product’s functionality and CTA enabling to request a free beta access.
+As we can see it is designed in a minimalist manner and concentrates users’ attention on short copy about the product’s functionality and CTA enabling to request a free beta access.
 Although the page provides other important links, they are designed in a way not distracting from the main elements providing conversion.
-The work on landing page for the product was also an interesting and challenging design task as far as the product doesn’t offer a lot of visual material for user engagement and attraction.
+The work on the landing page for the product was also an interesting and challenging design task as far as the product doesn’t offer a lot of visual material for user engagement and attraction.
 Therefore, the main visual design solution was made around the colored accents echoing the design solutions of the application interface layout.

 Landing page for a gym

 Here is the landing page of a gym presenting all the basic information necessary for user: general description, provided services, trainers, prices and location.
 Slight colorful accents and motion effects are used to make the interface more engaging and scrolling more smooth.
-In this sort of service selection of appropriate motivational images is vital as people associate workouts first of all with attractive and athletic body and positive energy.
-So, photos applied in design presentation support this particular aim creating clear and obvious perception of the theme and benefits of the service.
+In this sort of service selection of appropriate motivational images is vital as people associate workouts first of all with an attractive and athletic body and positive energy.
+So, photos applied in design presentation support this particular aim of creating a clear and obvious perception of the theme and benefits of the service.
 Bold and strong font applied for headlines adds to both fast readability of key messages and general visual consistency of all the design.

 Landing page for the shop selling travel gear

 This one features the layout of a landing page for e-commerce.
 The company presented by it sells gear for extreme sports and active traveling so images were selected to set immediate understanding of the main theme.
-The page includes general description of the shop, presents ability of transition to the catalog via description of hot offers and also has testimonials part to provide users’ opinion about the service.
-Good combination of visual elements on the background as well as dynamic photos support the clear setting of the theme and provide the strong associative link to potential buyers enganging them and informing about the nature of the offer.
+The page includes the general description of the shop, presents the ability of transition to the catalog via the description of hot offers and also has testimonials part to provide users’ opinion about the service.
+Good combination of visual elements on the background as well as dynamic photos support the clear setting of the theme and provide the strong associative link to potential buyers engaging them and informing about the nature of the offer.

 Landing page for a service selling wood products

 Here is a landing page concept for the company offering handcrafted wood products for everyday life.
-The main design idea was to use wooden textures in some parts of the page to visually maintain wooden atmosphere and create a feeling of naturalness.
+The main design idea was to use wooden textures in some parts of the page to visually maintain a wooden atmosphere and create a feeling of naturalness.
 The dark background helps to emphasize the colorful elements and make the overall color scheme more intense and stylish.
 Types and fonts were carefully selected and tested in order to strengthen general composition and provide readability for all the copy elements on the page.

 Landing page for a digital non-profit product